Are You Too Old to Bulk? How Does Age Affect Muscle Growth?

 For example, here’s Eric adding inches to his arms while losing inches around his waist, showing simultaneous muscle growth and fat loss—all within his first five weeks.

-Is 50 Too Old to Bulk?
+Is 50 Too Old to Build Muscle?

 If you start trying to bulk up at fifty, you can expect the same results as younger men.
 In fact, many men start to regain their testosterone in their fifties (study).
 Their kids are older, they’ve accumulated investments, and the fruits of their labour have eased their burdens.
 That isn’t true of every fifty-year-old, but it’s common enough to drag the average testosterone output upwards, at least in some studies.